 - An organized tour of the sights.

-The tours usually have many options such as half day, full day and can include extras like a trip to nearby towns.
+The tours usually have many options such as half day, full day and can include extras like a trip to nearby towns and sometimes food and beverages.
 Below we preview some of the tours that are available from Lisbon

 Sintra Hotels for all budgets